senpl/Fit-workout-fast/Privacy Policy.md

 - *read the contents of your SD card.*

-Fit workout fast has some other capabilities, which are functions the software can remotely effect on its own.
+Workouts'N'Rest has some other capabilities, which are functions the software can remotely effect on its own.
 They include;

 - **control vibration**: Allows the app to control the vibrator.